marcus-crane/utf9k/content/blog/2022-08-08-sampling-all-the-way-down.md

 ## The Secret Hidden Boss

-Even if you have every single trace ever generated, perfection is still out of reach because the insights into our traces themselves may be skewed, short of our combing through all of the data outselves which is likely not possible at scale.
+Even if you have every single trace ever generated, perfection is still out of reach because the insights into our traces themselves may be skewed, short of our combing through all of the data ourselves which is likely not possible at scale.

 To understand more, we need to briefly talk about [DDSketch](https://arxiv.org/pdf/1908.10693.pdf) which is Datadog's "sketching" algorithm.